voltrb/docs/en/docs/reactive_accessors.md

 ```

 Now from the view we can bind to query while also changing in and out the model.
 You can also use ```reactive_reader``` and ```reactive_writer```.
 When query is accessed it tracks that it was accessed and will any Computations when it changes.

+More on reactive accessors can be found in the [source code](http://www.github.com/voltrb/volt/blob/master/lib/volt/reactive/reactive_accessors.rb).